 Talk to your professor and/or TA about issues you may be having in class, they should always be your first point of contact.
 Remember, tutoring isn't a quick fix!
 Assess your study habits or find a study partner.
 For more help schedule an appointment with our study skills counselors in CETL to help address any underlying academic concerns you have.

 Need help with classes?
-These resources were available for Spring 2020 and will be updated as soon as we learn more for Fall 2020:
+These resources have been updated for Fall 2020:

-The Office of Minority Student Affairs (OMSA) coordinates study services for minority students and for students in the Higher Education Opportunity Program (HEOP).
-Academic assistance is offered in the natural sciences, mathematics, and engineering, as well as the social sciences and humanities.
-Students seeking help should contact OMSA at 585-275-0651 or firstname.lastname@example.org.
+OMSA: The Office of Minority Student Affairs (OMSA) coordinates study services for minority students and for students in the Higher Education Opportunity Program (HEOP).
+Although all students in the College are able to take advantage of the free tutoring services offered, our HEOP and ECO Scholars are able to take advantage of extra support through our office.
+Please inquire with your OMSA advisor at 585-275-0651 or email@example.com.

 For further information or for extra help from a particular subject, please check in with each department on how they will be handling support this remote learning period.
 A full list can be found at https://www.rochester.edu/college/academics/departments.html.